-Overview of the action About 050/ of this site is Flood Zones 0 and 0 Overview of flooding About 25% of this site is in Flood Zones 2 and 3.
+Overview of fleeding About 250/ of this site is in Flood Zones 2 and 2 Overview of flooding About 25% of this site is in Flood Zones 2 and 3.
 About 15% - 20% of the site is subject to surface water flooding, much of which is at high risk (1:30 (3.33%)) of flooding.
 However, as extraction is likely to change the topography of the site where flooding occurs across this site is likely to change as extraction progresses.
 Strategic groundwater flooding maps show that most of the site lies in a 1km square where >25% to <50% of the km square has conditions that might support superficial deposits flooding.
 The southern tip of the site (about 5% of the area) is in a 1km square where >75% of the km square has conditions that might support superficial deposits flooding.
-A recent application which included this site showed that extraction would take place below the water table which during the maximum extent of the development would lie at 39mAOD (so that application stated that the site would be wet worked) .
+Relevant Local SFRA A recent application which included this site showed that extraction would take place below the water table which during the maximum extent of the development would lie at 39mAOD (so that application stated that the site would be wet worked) 1 .
 Working below the water table is a routine element of sand and gravel extraction for many sites.
-Relevant Local SFRA Hambleton 1:20 (5%) flood event or Local SFRA Functional Floodplain The 1:20 (5%) event extent mapping for this SFRA shows about 25% this site is affected by this level of flood risk. · In the Hambleton SFRA, although Flood Zone 3 is defined as being made up of 3 types of land, including functional floodplain and undeveloped areas, maps were not available for review at the time of writing.
+Hambleton 1:20 (5%) flood event or Local SFRA Functional The 1:20 (5%) event extent mapping for this SFRA shows about 25% this site is affected by this level of flood risk.
+Floodplain , in the second · In the Hambleton SFRA, although Flood Zone 3 is defined as being made up of 3 types of land, including functional floodplain and undeveloped areas, maps were not available for review at the time of writing.
 Hambleton has recently developed a draft revised definition of functional floodplain and, consistent with that revised definition, we consider the 1:20 (5%) extent in this location should be considered 'initial' functional floodplain.
 Climate change Climate change is likely to extend the area of Flood Zones 2 and 3, with Flood Zone 3 increasing to the extent of Flood Zone 2.
 The extent of the 1:20 (5%) event is also likely to increase.
 However, as extraction is only likely to be for 4 to 5 years from 2016, this is not thought to be a significant issue for this site.
 Climate change effects on surface water flooding are likely to increase the extents of the areas at risk and also the depth of flooding for each event respectively.
 Sequential Test result Pass Exception Test Needed No. This site is water compatible.
-Is an alternative site Yes, sites MJP07 and MJP14. available which could help meet requirements for this MJP07 is at slightly higher risk from flooding and MJP14 is at mineral, subject to other significantly higher risk from flooding.
-Therefore this site tests of suitability? should be considered alongside but before MJP07 and is preferable to MJP14.
+Is an alternative site Yes, sites MJP07 and MJP14. available which could help MIDOZ is at alimbth, bigh an data force for allege and MIDAA! meet requirements for this MJP07 is at slightly higher risk from flooding and MJP14 is at mineral, subject to other tests of suitability? significantly higher risk from flooding.
+Therefore this site should be considered alongside but before MJP07 and is preferable to MJP14.

-$^1\, Tarmac\, Ltd,\, 2011.\,\, Nosterfield\,\, Quarry\,\, Langwith\,\, House\,\, farm\,\, extension\,\, Volume\,\, V-Non-technical\,\, summary\,\, [URL:\,\, \underline{https://onlineplanningregister.northyorks.gov.uk/register/PlanAppDisp.aspx?recno=8037\,\, ]$
+1 Tarmac Ltd, 2011.
+Nosterfield Quarry Langwith House farm extension Volume V - Non-technical summary [URL: https://onlineplanningregister.northyorks.gov.uk/register/PlanAppDisp.aspx?recno=8037]